laravel-zero/laravel-zero/readme.md

 About Laravel Zero
 ================

-Laravel Zero was created by [Nuno Maduro](https://github.com/nunomaduro), and is a micro-framework that provides an elegant starting point for your next console application.
+Laravel Zero was created by [Nuno Maduro](https://github.com/nunomaduro) and it is maintained by [Nuno Maduro](https://github.com/nunomaduro) & [Harish Toshniwal](https://github.com/introwit).
+Laravel Zero is a micro-framework that provides an elegant starting point for your next console application.
 **Unofficial** and customized version of Laravel optimized for building console/shell/command-line applications.

 - Build on top of the [Laravel 5](https://laravel.com) components.